Role-based access control

 You can grant specific permissions to roles to control access to database objects.
 To grant permissions to roles, use Security Manager or SQL Editor.

-To grant permissions using Security Manager:
+Grant permissions using Security Manager

 1. Open Security Manager.